Salary Calculator For Net, Gross and CTC

 Practical applications of this calculator

-A candidate can use the tool to get a clear picture of their total compensation before accepting a job offer.
+The tool enables a candidate to obtain a comprehensive understanding of their total compensation prior to accepting a job offer.
 Employees might check it before a performance review to understand how their pay is structured and whether it matches expectations.

 HR teams can use it to model salary decisions confidently.
 Consultants can explain pay packages for clients more clearly, and founders can set transparent salary ranges for new hires.